Copywriting 101

 Step 1: Set a goal

-Every effective piece of copy has a goal and whether it is as straightforward as informing people about your calendar of availability or more complicated like writing a sales page, you have to know what your end goal is.
-So, the first thing you need to do before writing anything (seriously, anything) is know what your objective is in order to set your course.
+Every effective piece of copy has a goal, whether it is as straightforward as informing people about your availability or as complex as writing a sales page; you have to know your end goal.
+So, the first thing you need to do before writing anything (seriously, anything) is to understand what your objective is to set your course.
 Here are some common copywriting goals:

 - You want to establish or build your reputation as an expert